amansaluja017/uber-project/frontend/README.md

   - Displays a loading indicator until the captain’s authentication status is determined.
 - **Usage:**
   Wrap any captain-specific routes or components that require authentication.

+---

+#### `/captian-riding` Route
+- **Description:**
+  This route provides the in-ride interface for the captain.
+It displays a live map, ride details, and controls to complete a ride.
+The page is designed specifically for managing the ongoing ride process.
+- **Method:**
+  GET (renders on browser navigation)
+- **Component:**
+  `CaptianRide`
+- **Interface Features:**
+  - **Map and Ride Details:**
+    A map view is displayed with ride-related data (pickup location, destination, distance, etc.).
+  - **Navigation:**
+    The page provides navigation controls (like a home button that routes back to `/captian-home` or logout).
+  - **Ride Completion:**
+    A button allows the captain to trigger a complete ride action which opens a panel that wraps the `FinishRide` component.
+- **Usage:**
+  This page is accessed when a captain accepts a ride.
+It provides drivers with the necessary UI to view route information and to conclude the ride once it is complete.